Site protection May 26, 2013 / Updated: Apr 24, 2020

 The first part of this question is easily answered.
 There are many java scripts available to disable this action.
 Unfortunately, the second part of the question is not addressed by the first.
 The right click/save target as context menu is only one of a myriad of ways that someone can capture web content.

-There is a very good discussion of this on about.com.
-But, just in case this link goes away without us noticing, I will summarize what it tells you.
+https://www.sitepoint.com/dont-disable-right-click/ lists some good points why this is a bad idea.
+But, just in case this link goes away without us noticing, we will summarize what it tells you.

 - Disabling the context menu (what right click takes you to) is very annoying to people used to using the context menu for web browsing.
 Disabling it may turn people away from your site in disgust.